 The Board of Education shall compile and maintain student records and regulate access, disclosure, or communication of information contained in educational records in a manner that assures the security of such records in accordance with the provisions of N.J.A.C.
 6A:32-7.1 et seq.
 Student records shall contain only such information as is relevant to the education of the student and is objectively based on the personal observations or knowledge of the certified school personnel who originate(s) the record.
-The school district shall provide annual, written notification to notify parents, and adult students, and emancipated minors annually in writing of their rights in regard to student records and student participation in educational, occupational, and military recruitment programs.
+The school district shall provide annual, written notification to parents, adult students, and emancipated minors of their rights in regard to student records and student participation in educational, occupational, and military recruitment programs.
 Copies of the applicable State and Federal laws and local policies shall be made available upon request.
 The school district shall make every effort to notify parents and adult students in their dominant language.

-Nothing in this Policy shall be construed to prohibit certified school personnel, at their discretion, from disclosing student records to non-adult students or to appropriate persons in connection with an emergency, if such knowledge is necessary to protect the health or safety of the student or other persons.
+Nothing in this Policy shall be construed to prohibit certified school personnel from disclosing student records to non-adult students or to appropriate persons in connection with an emergency, if such knowledge is necessary to protect the health or safety of the student or other persons.

 No liability shall be attached to any member, officer, or employee of the Board of Education permitting access or furnishing student records in accordance with N.J.A.C.
 6A:32-7.1 et seq.
-Department of Education rules.